 There are no terrorist threats in India now, Indian government has really become strict about it after the Mumbai attacks.
 You can have a glorious time there.

 Avoid going Kashmir as it is flooded and there is a risk of epidemic there.

-I was also thinking to spend my Christmas holidays in Goa and looking to book my tickets via letsflycheaper over 3 years ago
+I was also thinking to spend my Christmas holidays in Goa and looking to book my tickets via letsflycheaper about 6 years ago

 Glenn haris is falseinformed by someone.i am a indian christian.hindus here is very tolerant.
 In reality hindu groups are peace lovers.but nowadays many other religious groups are trying to distroy the good image of hindu groups.so in india all are welcome.
-Dont misguided by false information over 3 years agoAnswered by tom via WorldNomads.com
+Dont misguided by false information about 6 years agoAnswered by tom via WorldNomads.com